biopython/biopython/Bio/PhyloXML/README.rst

 Timeline
 ========

-:Backlog:
-    Documentation on Biopython wiki:

-    - explain use cases

-    Integration:

-    - Play nicely with Nexus, Newick
-    - Identify more Biopython objects to reuse or export to

 :Done:
     - Add sample phyloXML files from phyloxml.org to this repository
     - Add a list of "core" elements to this file